oliviermantel/sample-sage-ws-excel-tools-x3-l4g/README.md

-# An example of two web services that enable to read or write in to supply X3 Excel
+# An example of two web services that enable to read or write into X3 via Excel

 ## Features